intel-iot-devkit/how-to-code-samples/access-control/python/README.md

 ## Hardware requirements

-This sample can be used with either the Grove\* Transportation and Safety Kit from Seeed Studio, or else the DFRobot\* Edison Starter Kit.
+This sample can be used with either the Grove\* Transportation and Safety Kit from Seeed Studio\*, or else the Starter Kit for Intel® Edison/Galileo from DFRobot\*.

 Grove\* Transportation and Safety Kit, containing:

-1. Intel® Edison board with an Arduino* breakout board
+1. Intel® Edison with an Arduino-compatible breakout board or Intel® IoT Gateway with Intel® Arduino 101
 2. [Grove\* PIR Motion Sensor](http://iotdk.intel.com/docs/master/upm/node/classes/biss0001.html)
 3. [Grove\* RGB LCD](http://iotdk.intel.com/docs/master/upm/node/classes/jhd1313m1.html)

 DFRobot\* Starter Kit for Intel® Edison, containing:

-1. Intel® Edison with an Arduino\* breakout board
+1. Intel® Edison with an Arduino-compatible breakout board or Intel® IoT Gateway with Intel® Arduino 101
 2. [PIR (Motion) Sensor](http://iotdk.intel.com/docs/master/upm/node/classes/biss0001.html).
 3. [LCD Keypad Shield](http://iotdk.intel.com/docs/master/upm/node/classes/sainsmartks.html)

 ## Software requirements

-1. Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS account (optional)
+1. Microsoft Azure\*, IBM Bluemix\*, or AWS\* account (optional)

 ### Connecting the Grove\* sensors

 ![](./../../images/js/access-control.jpg)

-You need to have a Grove\* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove\* Shield.
+You need to have a Grove\* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove\* devices into the Grove\* Shield.
 Make sure you have the tiny VCC switch on the Grove\* Shield set to **5V**.

 1. Plug one end of a Grove\* cable into the Grove\* PIR Motion Sensor, and connect the other end to the D4 port on the Grove\* Shield.

-2. Plug one end of a Grove\* cable into the Grove RGB LCD, and connect the other end to any of the I2C ports on the Grove\* Shield.
+2. Plug one end of a Grove\* cable into the Grove\* RGB LCD, and connect the other end to any of the I2C ports on the Grove\* Shield.

 ### Connecting the DFRobot\* sensors